- The Nature Foundation at Wintergreen Education & Field Science Advisory Committee

 Ann Regn - Director of Environmental Education, Virginia Department of Environmental Quality

-Dr. Janet Stevens - Professor, Biology, Sweet Briar College
+Dr. Janet Steven - Professor, Biology, Sweet Briar College

 Dr. Larry Steward - Assistant Professor, Horticulture Technologies, Ohio State University